ESF-Works

 Aims

-By trialling programmes designed to enhance cultural identity, improve attitudes towards work and behaviour in the workplace, and develop the role of mentors, and by promoting the achievements of individuals, Ascend aims to improve the employment and resettlement prospects of BME ex-offenders.
-An additional aim is to empower ex-offenders to not only gain education, training and employment pre and post-release, but also to sustain it.
+By trialling programmes designed to enhance cultural identity, improve attitudes towards work and behaviour in the workplace, develop the role of mentors and promoting the achievements of individuals, Ascend aims to improve the employment and resettlement prospects of BME ex-offenders.
+An additional aim is to empower ex-offenders to not only gain education, training and employment pre and post-release, but also to sustain it long term.

 Objectives